Greenboard-LMS/GreenboardAudio-Web/README.md

 Flytrap is named after the [Venus Flytrap](https://en.wikipedia.org/wiki/Venus_flytrap) and is a subsidiary of Borum.

 ## Guidelines

 Contributing to the project is **strictly prohibited** in case it is entered for a competition.
+Copying, downloading, and distributing the project or parts of the project in any way is **strictly prohibited**

+Copyright 2020 Borum Inc